Priority of the Gospel of Marcion: Context

+Gospel of Marcion as Preceding Canonical Luke

+Some scholars argue the Gospel of Marcion predates the version of Luke present today.
+Judith Lieu argues that Marcion had access and edited a work extremely similar to the Canonical Gospel of Luke, though this older work would have lacked certain passages.
+As such the currently extant Gospel of Luke would have appeared after the Gospel of Marcion.

 Gospel of Marcion as the first of all gospels

-In his 2013 book, The First New Testament: Marcion's Scriptural Canon, Jason BeDuhn considers that the gospel of Marcion was not produced or adapted by Marcion, but instead that the Gospel of Marcion was a preexisting gospel adopted by Marcion and his movement.
+In his 2013 book, The First New Testament: Marcion's Scriptural Canon, Jason BeDuhn said he considers that the gospel of Marcion was not produced or adapted by Marcion, but instead that the Gospel of Marcion was a preexisting gospel adopted by Marcion and his movement.
 He believes that: "On the whole, the differences between Luke and the Evangelion [i.e. the Gospel of Marcion] resist explanation on ideological grounds, and point instead toward Semler's original suggestion 250 years ago: the two gospels could be alternative versions adapted for primarily Jewish and primarily Gentile readers, respectively.
 In other words, the differences served practical, mission-related purposes rather than ideological, sectarian ones.
 Under such a scenario, the Evangelion would be transmitted within exactly the wing of emerging Christianity in which we can best situate Marcion’s own religious background".
 Semler's hypothesis being that "the Evangelion and Luke are both pre-Marcionite versions going back to a common original".

-In his 2014 book Marcion and the Dating of the Synoptic Gospels, Markus Vinzent considers that the gospel of Marcion precedes the four gospels (Matthew, Mark, Luke, and John).
-He believes that the Gospel of Marcion influenced the four gospels.
-Vinzent differs with both BeDuhn and Klinghardt in that he believes the Gospel of Marcion was written directly by Marcion: Marcion's gospel was first written as a draft "probably for his class-room (without Antitheses and perhaps without Paul's letters).
-This text provided the basis for Matthew and John and Mark and Luke".
-Marcion's draft was not meant for publication, and was plagiarized by the four canonical gospels; this plagiarism angered Marcion who saw the purpose of his text distorted and made him publish his gospel, along with the Antitheses as a preface and 10 letters of Paul.